hwchen/llamas2/README.md

 implement my everday needs for data cleaning:

 - num and string arrays with nulls
-- assignment of an Array (Series in pandaland) to a Column
+- adding cols to df
 - melting and pivoting
 - splitting strings
 - reading/writing csv
 - sql table creation fn

+Right now:
-- df display
+- df display, finish melt
+- read csv (to make better tests)

 The best discovery so far is that in enums, trying to pass in the wrong type of fn for a map/apply will result in a compile-time error!